dbp/cpcj/_interviews/hmitra-kaboli.md

 ---

-<strong>_Do you think that The Heart is doing journalism?_</strong>
+_<bold>Do you think that The Heart is doing journalism?</bold>_

 That's such a hard question.
 Depending on who asks me, I might tell them that I'm a journalist, even though that's not really true.
 Some of what we do is definitely journalism, some of it isn't.
 Everything we do is true to somebody, even if it's not necessarily THE truth.
 There's a lot of journalism, with a capital J, practices that we don't use because that's not what we do.

 I think it allows us to be sensitive and intimate and to actually build a relationship with our subjects.
 There's a lot of ethical issues involved, so whatever I can do to make sure that the process of this documentary is as collaborative as possible with my subject, I wanna do that.
 I think rules of journalism are kind of outdated, I don't think it needs to be like that, I don't think those things are fair.
 To even be after some sort of objective anything, yeah right, let's admit that that's not a real thing unless we're talking about the news.
 You can not erase your perspective ever, so why even pretend like you are.
 I have a relationship with many of my subjects, and I wanna keep a relationship and I want it to be good and I want them to be happy about what I make.
 I don't want them to feel embarrassed.
 I want them to feel good even if it's not a nice happy story.
 I want them to feel like I did them some justice.

-_How do you go about interviewing people when the subject matter is tricky?_
+_<bold>How do you go about interviewing people when the subject matter is tricky?</bold>_

 Number one is you have to find someone who's excited about doing it.
 If someone is on the fence about speaking candidly on intimate subjects, they are probably not gonna be a good fit.
 They are probably gonna be really unhappy with the result and then there is gonna be this awkward thing where they will be like, “I don't really wanna put this thing out in the world,” and I'll have worked on it for months.
 You can't do that to me.
 That's not fair to anyone.

-_How do you find you stories?
-How do you approach people?_
+_<bold>How do you find you stories?
+How do you approach people?</bold>_

 On the street.
 Just kidding.
 It's mostly word of mouth.
 You know you're at a bar with a friend and they're telling you this story about their cousin, and you're like, “Wait, what?”
 So that's one way.
 But that usually lends itself to not having a very diverse range of contact.
 So that's a bit of a trap that we're conscious of and definitely work to get out of.
 We're working on partnering ourselves with, or just be in alignment with, other organizations that do similar kind of work or have the same goal or mandate.
 Sometimes you have to just put yourself out there and reach to the nether parts of your network and poke around.

-_Part of what I really like is that The Heart really embraces different experiences with gender, homosexuality and transsexuality.
-Was that part of the reason why you did this show to begin with?_
+_<bold>Part of what I really like is that The Heart really embraces different experiences with gender, homosexuality and transsexuality.
+Was that part of the reason why you did this show to begin with?</bold>_

 Yes.
 From when it started, that was actually on the forefront.
 We both feel like it's kind of taken a back seat, like is the show too straight now?
 The mandate for the show has always been to represent sexual minorities whatever that means.
 And that's really important to us.
 But it's also important to bring the lense back on straightness, that can't be ignored either, that has its own pitfalls.
 Just to examine one side is kind of weird.

-_Did anyone inspire you to do that, did you have idols in that way?
-Or was it more of a protest reaction to the lack of representation out there?_
+_<bold>Did anyone inspire you to do that, did you have idols in that way?
+Or was it more of a protest reaction to the lack of representation out there?</bold>_

 Yeah, the latter one probably.
 Sex shows exist.
 Howard Stern exists.
 Dan Savage exists.
 Sex columns exist.
 These are all real things.
 But are there shows that are truly honest about these matters?
 Let's not include Dan Savage in this comparison, he's doing a pretty good job.
 But you know where is sex for all the other people, the queer people and the weirdos and the kinksters, where is their sex?

-_Old people._
+_<bold>Old people.</bold>_

 Yeah, where is *that?* Or taboo relationships.
 A lot of the things we talk about is taboo, I think it's pretty important to represent them or write them down.
 You know, why not?

-_Maybe we can go back to talking a little bit around radio, and how you view the current state of radio?
-Are you optimistic about radio?_
+_<bold>Maybe we can go back to talking a little bit around radio, and how you view the current state of radio?
+Are you optimistic about radio?</bold>_

 I am optimistic, but I think radio in general is very boring.
 Not because I think that the content itself is boring, because that's not true.
 It's just so bland and white sometimes!
 Even if the subject matter is not white and the person talking is not white, radio at large still manages to make it sound white.
 For example, I was so excited about this Malcolm X special that was an hour long and when I started listening to it, I had to turn it off.
 How did they turn such a charismatic interesting man into the most boring subject ever?
 How did they do that?
 And all the people they were talking to...I'm sure some of them were black, but they didn't really sound like it.

 I was listening to something on the radio the other day about how last year's projections for how much money podcasts would make was like nothing, but unexpectedly there was a tipping point with Serial, and all of a sudden people are like, “No, there's serious money in this.”
 As technology advances it's very easy to download podcasts to your phone.
 You can now listen to it in your car, and now you can probably download them straight to you car, so why would you then listen to the radio, when you can just listen to whatever you want to listen to?

-_25 percent of all cars are made with wifi built into them._
+_<bold>25 percent of all cars are made with wifi built into them.</bold>_

 Exactly.
 And I think that by 2020 it's gonna be 100 percent and so that makes me feel optimistic, and it also makes me feel optimistic that in podcasting, in general, there isn't a status quo in the way that public radio has a status quo and they don't take risks.
 Everything has to sound the same and you can't say the word smut, even though it's not a bad word, on the radio.

-_Do you think of podcasts as a subversive thing to the blandness of radio?_
+_<bold>Do you think of podcasts as a subversive thing to the blandness of radio?</bold>_

 It's very upsetting the way people get paid.
 Producers at WNYC do not make a lot of money, but the people who are bosses make huge salaries.
 I know that one of the host’s Christmas bonus was larger than some of the producer's salaries.

 I think they're just gonna shoot themselves in the foot.
 The demographic that's listening to the radio is dwindling and I don't think foundation support alone is gonna keep those stations running.
 I think their model is unsustainable.
 Especially since Radiotopia is moderately sustainable and Gimlet also seems to be doing pretty well.
 Networks are popping up and I think it would behoove the stations to maybe try and retain their content a bit more, otherwise people are just gonna leave.

-_So maybe let’s talk about why you guys think it's interesting to talk about sex and love?_
+_<bold>So maybe let’s talk about why you guys think it's interesting to talk about sex and love?</bold>_

 My God!
 It's the most interesting thing.
 My favorite thing is, it's Saturday morning, we're having breakfast together, and someone is telling a juicy story.
 Or it can be like a lovesick story where X is being shitty towards Y or it can be like, “Oh, I got laid last night, let me tell you what happened.”
 Nothing will hold my attention better than that.
 For example, the other day I hooked-up with someone and all day long I was like, “You guys, last night I stuck my finger in somebody's buuuut.”
 Everyone was like, “Urgh, Mitra!”
 And I was like, “I have been waiting for this day.”
 Somebody asked me to do that!
 I just wanted to shout it off the rooftop.